avilwock/CSS-Portfolio/README.md

 ## Access

-To access this site, visit:
+To access this site, please visit:

 ## Usage